VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/xx.Chapter_10 Indirect_Syscalls_dynamic retrieval_SSNs/Chapter_10 Playbook.md

 ### Header File
-Like the direct- and indirect syscall dropper with hardcodes SSNs, we **no longer ask ntdll.dll** for the function definition of the native APIs we use.
+Like the indirect syscall dropper with hardcodes SSNs, we **no longer ask ntdll.dll** for the function definition of the native APIs we use.
 But we still want to use the native functions, so we need to define or **directly implement** the structure for all four native functions in a header file.
 In this case, the header file should be called **syscalls.h**.
 The syscalls.h file does not currently exist in the syscall poc folder, your task is to add a new header file named syscalls.h and implement the required code.
 The code for the syscalls.h file can be found in the code section below.
 You will also need to include the header ``syscalls.h`` in the main code.
-This taks is redundant if you have already implemented the ``syscalls.h`` in your direct- or indirect syscall dropper from before (hardcoded SSNs).
+This taks is redundant if you have already implemented the ``syscalls.h`` in your indirect syscall dropper from before (hardcoded SSNs).

 <details>
 <summary>Code</summary>